 Drawings by kind permission of our friend Charlie Mackesy / @charliemackesy

-We formed our Friends Groups as we are all carers & parents of children, young people and adults with undiagnosed or diagnosed Fetal Alcohol Spectrum Disorder (FASD); some of us have a professional background where we support other carers and parents alongside our network of colleagues nationally and internationally who specialise in FASD.
+We formed our Friends Groups as we are all carers & parents of children, young people and adults with undiagnosed or diagnosed Fetal Alcohol Spectrum Disorder (FASD); we support other carers and parents alongside our network of professional colleagues nationally and internationally who specialise in FASD.

 We all started on this journey at different points but together we have become stronger and with the knowledge and skills we have gained along the way, we want to be able to offer you what we needed when we first started looking.......... friendship.